 VBoxManagecommand-line interface to resize the disk.
 With VBoxManage, you can completely control VirtualBox from the command line of your host operating system.
 VBoxManage supports all the features that the graphical user interface gives you access to, but it supports a lot more than that.

-- For resizing the disk, first, convert the vmdk file to vdi format using following command
+- For resizing the disk, first, convert the vmdk file to vdi format using the following command

 ubuntu1864.vmdkis the file that we are going to resize & cloned.vdi is intermediate file in vdi format.

 - Then resize the vdi file to the required size using the following command

 VBoxManage modifyhd "cloned.vdi" --resize 51200Here

 - Next step is to convert the vdi file back to vmdk file using the following command

 - Once the conversion and resize is completed, we would need to download GParted Live CD to resize the disk.
 On your VirtualBox Storage settings, set Gparted Live CD and boot the image.

 - On the GParted boot screen, choose default settings.